fbpx Skip to main content

 A will can also work together with a trust to ensure that, in the event of your passing, any assets outside of your trust get poured into your trust.

 Through a will you can also name guardians for your children if they’re still minors.
-The New York Times published a helpful guide for going about this process, which you can read here.
+Forbes published a brief article answering some common questions about this process, which you can read here.

 Having a will ensures your wishes are followed and helps prevent family disputes.